EleutherAI/math-lm/analysis/bf16_bug_report/README.md

 ## Toy case:
 Loading a bfloat16 checkpoint and training in bf16 causes a loss jump that training does not recover from.
 In fact, we have verified that after the loss jump, the loss does not decrease faster than it does from a random initialization.

-The following graph depicts four toy training runs, all using roughly 1B parameter models and trained in bf16.
+The following graph depicts four toy training runs, all using roughly 1B parameter Llama-architecture models and trained in bf16.
 The run names on the legend correspond to the names of config files in this directory.

 <img src="./toy_bf16.png" width="450">